How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 Your child isn’t interested in eating differently.
 They don’t want a new supplement.
 They’re not motivated by “feeling better.”
 They’re definitely not reading wellness blogs.

-That’s okay.
-We don’t need your child to be fully on board from day one.
+I love bringing kids into the process but we don’t need them to be fully on board from day one.

 We start by looking at what’s going on and shifting what’s around your child: The food, routines, environment, the inputs.

-When your child starts to feel better, they become more open.
-Change gets easier.
+As your child starts to feel better, they become more open.

-Don't assume, though... have a conversation with your child about whether they're interested in feeling better.
+Don't assume anything... have a conversation with your child about whether they're interested in feeling better.
 Do this at a time when they are feeling secure and connected and calm.
 They may surprise you!

 Why This Approach Works

-Because we stop chasing symptoms and start supporting systems.
+Because we stop chasing symptoms and start supporting biological stress load and stress capacity systems.

 We work with the whole child, not just the diagnosis or the behavior.
 We look at what the body and brain need to function well.

 If you're asking more questions than you have answers right now, that’s a good sign.
-Now you're asking the right questions.
-You’re thinking strategically.
+Now you're asking the right questions and you’re thinking strategically.

 This approach is especially helpful for: